subatomicglue/behringer-td3-editor/README.md

-# SubatomicTD3ditor is an Editor/Programmer for the Behringer TD3 running on Raspberry Pi Touchscreen
+# SubatomicTD3ditor is a performance Editor/Programmer for the Behringer TD3 running on Raspberry Pi Touchscreen

 A standalone pattern editor for the Behringer TD3.
+- Meant for realtime editing of individual TD3 patterns **while playing** during performace.
+  - Behringer gave us this capability for easy realtime editing of patterns in the RD8 and RD9 while playing, but not for the TD3, so here you go, a tool to give that to you!
 - Dedicated Hardware Appliance w/ Touchscreen Display (Raspberry Pi based, Resilient read-only file system)
 - Software app  (MacOS, Win, Linux).
 - Written in Angular (12) and NodeJS (14), packaged into an Electron (13) application.